GFA23SCM60S/ADO_Reference/Group15_Submission/assign2_buffer_manager/README.md

 Testing
 =========================
-The test_assign2_1.c file contains tests for different functionalities of the Buffer Manager.
+The test_assign2_1.c and test_assign2_2.c files contains tests for different functionalities of the Buffer Manager.
 Running the executable will execute these tests and output the results, indicating the success or failure of each test case.

 Requirements
 =========================